-If you’re a prospective homebuyer, you’re likely in a tough spot.
+If you’ve been in the market to buy a home, you’re likely in a tough spot.
 While you may be tempted to wait for interest rates to drop, if you wait too long, you could be dealing with a surge in home prices.

 Lower Interest Rates Will Mean Higher Home Prices

 We’re currently experiencing a “bottleneck” in the real estate market, Corcoran said, but this won’t last forever.

 “Sellers don’t want to move from their apartment or their home because they don’t want to take on higher interest rates,” she said, “and buyers are too afraid [to buy] because they are getting less house [for the price].
 So you’ve got a standoff going on.
 But things are changing.”